Robert B. Mantell

-Robert Bruce Mantell (7 February 1854 – 27 June 1928) was a noted Shakespearean stage actor who made several silent films.
-His mother was Elizabeth Bruce Mantell who objected to her son becoming an actor so he used the name Robert Hudson early in his career.
+Robert Bruce Mantell (7 February 1854 – 27 June 1928) was a Scottish-born stage actor who made several silent films.
+He used the name Robert Hudson early in his career, as his mother objected to her son becoming an actor.

-Born in Scotland and raised in Dublin, he travelled to the United States in 1874, but stayed only two weeks with no theatrical success.
+Born in Scotland and raised in Belfast, he travelled to the United States in 1874, but stayed only two weeks with no theatrical success.
 He returned in 1878 in support of Helena Modjeska but did not stay.
 In 1883 he found success on Broadway supporting Fanny Davenport as her leading man in Fedora.
 For the remainder of his theatrical career he played Shakespeare and high class drama.
 He married several times, and often performed with his wives in Shakespearean productions.
 His last wife, Genevieve Hamper (1888–1971), was 35 years his junior.

 He began acting in films in 1915, aged 61, working at Fox Studios with J. Gordon Edwards, who directed all of his films except the last.
 Under the Red Robe (1923) was directed by Alan Crosland and distributed through Goldwyn Pictures.
 As with most early Fox films, all of Mantell's films from that studio are lost.
 Elements of Under the Red Robe are held at George Eastman House in Rochester, New York.

 Early life

 Robert Bruce Mantell was born on 7 February 1854 in Irvine, Scotland, the third child of James Mantell and his wife Elizabeth née Bruce.
 His mother could reportedly trace her lineage to Robert the Bruce.
 He was born at the Wheatsheaf Inn, which his parents owned and operated.

-When "Bobbie", as he was known, was five years old, his parents sold the Wheatsheaf and moved to Dublin to take over management of a larger public house, which they named the Eglington-Winton.
+When "Bobbie", as he was known, was five years old, his parents sold the Wheatsheaf and moved to Belfast to take over management of a Hotel, which they named the Eglington-Winton, which is on the corner of Victoria Street and High Street Belfast, opposite the Albert Clock.
 He attended five different schools and was dismissed from each for disciplinary problems.
 It was not until he was enrolled at McClinton's Seminary that he finally obtained something of a formal education.

 Robert Bruce Mantell was the great-uncle of Angela Lansbury.